crate/crash/DEVELOP.rst

 Check the `versions hosted on ReadTheDocs`_.

-We should only be hosting the docs for `latest`, `stable`, and the most recent patch versions for the last two minor releases.
+We should only be hosting the docs for `latest`, the last three minor release branches of the last major release, and the last minor release branch corresponding to the last two major releases.

+For example:

+- ``latest``
+- ``0.22`
+- ``0.21``
+- ``0.20``

+Because Crash has not yet had a major release, as of yet, there are no last major releases to include in this list.

 Sometimes you might find that there are multiple older releases that need to be archived.